DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-06-27-user-research-round-6-findings.md

 We know from [user research round 7](/manage-school-placements/user-research-round-7-findings/) that ITT providers are continuing to use their existing methods for capturing placement information rather than encouraging use of the new service.
 We heard an example of how this affects school engagement from one of the participants in user research round 6.
 The school user contacted their ITT provider to ask whether they could share any further information about the service but the provider was unable to offer support.

-> “So essentially the email [inviting our school to use the service] came from the DfE and I got back to one of the providers and said ‘Oh, where's this come from?
-What do I need to do with this?’ and they went ‘Not a clue – it's all the DfE’ so I just parked it.”
+> “So essentially the email [inviting our school to use the service] came from the DfE and I got back to one of the providers and said ‘Oh, where’s this come from?
+What do I need to do with this?’ and they went ‘Not a clue – it’s all the DfE’ so I just parked it.”

 ### Insight 3

-For all-through schools that see the education phase screen when adding a placement, there's potential for this screen to be misinterpreted as a question about the school rather than the individual placement.
+For all-through schools that see the education phase screen when adding a placement, there’s potential for this screen to be misinterpreted as a question about the school rather than the individual placement.

 #### Supporting detail and evidence